Bonginkosi-BBT97/DVTWeatherApp/README.md

  DVT's Weather App Assessment  V1.0
 **Overview**

 WeatherApp is an iOS application that provides weather forecasts for the user's current location and allows users to save their favourite cities to view their weather information.
-The app covers only South African cities.
+The app covers only South African cities and towns.
 It is built using a combination of SwiftUI and UIKit, employing the MVVM architecture with Combine for data binding.
 Core Data is used for saving and retrieving city names, and SwiftLint and SwiftFormatter are integrated for maintaining code quality.
 CoreLocation is used to get the user's live location.
 (The app is also available on TestFlight.
 Send a request to brightwelltshabalala@gmail.com)

 **Conventions**
 Code Style: SwiftLint and SwiftFormatter are used to enforce coding standards and style.